AlexanderOG/CRI-OS-Dashboard/README.md

 - [Authors](): contains informtation about the 3 contributors of this project.
 - [Checklist](): Contains the checklist for this project evaluation.

+# Data Source
+Install conda in your computer, you can find instructions for each operating system in the [Conda Installation Guide](https://github.com/owid/covid-19-data/tree/master/public/data)

+Our complete COVID-19 dataset is a collection of the COVID-19 data maintained by [World in Data](https://ourworldindata.org/coronavirus).
+Its being updated daily throughout the duration of the COVID-19 pandemic (more information on our updating process and schedule [here](https://covid-docs.ourworldindata.org/en/latest/data-pipeline.html#overview)).

 # Setup
 Install conda in your computer, you can find instructions for each operating system in the [Conda Installation Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)